EducationalTestingService/Confero/docs/source/confero_view.rst

 .. note:: Pressing the title text of any of the Status Panels will collapse the
           panel body, leaving only the title bar.
 Press the text on a collapsed status panel, and the contents of the panel expand back in the UI.
-          This is a fast way to high a device status panel if the information provided in that panel is not relevant for the current experiment.
+          This is a fast way to hide a device status panel if the information provided in that panel is not relevant for the current experiment.

 8. A text entry line allowing observations or comments to be made by the experimenter